 During the winter of 1925-1926, he was taken to court for failing to provide sufficient heat for his tenants.

-By 1929, 406 Marlborough was the home of Myron H. Smith, a public utility engineer, and his wife, Claire H. Smith, who operated it as a lodging house.
+By 1929, it was the home of Myron H. Smith, a public utility engineer, and his wife, Claire H. Smith.
 They previously had lived at 463 Commonwealth.

-In November of 1933, F. N. Noyes, trustee, applied for (and subsequently received) permission to convert the property from a single-family dwelling and medical offices into a two-family dwelling and medical offices.
+In November of 1933, the trustees under Gertrude Bristol’s will applied for (and subsequently received) permission to convert the property from a single-family dwelling and medical offices into a two-family dwelling and medical offices.

-The Smiths continued to live at 406 Marlborough until about 1937, when they moved to Medfield.
+The Smith continued to live at 406 Marlborough until about 1937, when they moved to Medfield.

-The property changed hands and by 1954 was owned by the Wald Realty Trust.
-Hyman Wald, trustee, was the assessed owner from 1954.
-In April of 1954, the Trust applied for (and subsequently received) permission to legalize the occupancy as five apartments and two offices, which it indicated was the existing condition.
+The property changed hands and on October 29, 1953, was acquired by Hyman Wald, trustee of the Wald Realty Trust.
+In April of 1954, he applied for (and subsequently received) permission to legalize the occupancy as five apartments and two offices, which he indicated was the existing condition.

-On July 2, 1956, 406 Marlborough was acquired from Hyman Wald by Miss Susie D. Wallace of Washington, D.C.
+On July 2, 1956, 406 Marlborough was acquired from Hyman Wald by Miss Susie Dorothy Wallace of Washington DC.
 In March of 1957, she applied for (and subsequently received) permission to legalize the occupancy as eight apartments, which she indicated was the existing condition when she purchased the property.
 She married in October of 1959 to Ivan Frank, also of Washington DC.